 The possibility of a complete or optimum experience is queried as participants are reduced to an arbitrary number within the work, and it becomes clear that there is nothing at the front of the queue.

 While there are some BMUs which are able to duck down into slots or burrows on their roofs, others sit proudly and extended atop their host.
-This building maintenance unit and it’s building remain in constant contact; they are never without one another post-construction.
+This building maintenance unit and its building remain in constant contact; they are never without one another post-construction.

 The symbiosis between architecture and BMUs is one of many relationships that can occur in a city.
 Buildings often host mechanical devices on their roofs, usually hidden by a parapet or covered by fibreglass.
 Building Maintenance Units, however, are often just visible on top of their host, and several kinds exist, tailored to suit their building.